iotaledger/stronghold.rs/README.md

 ## Security Audit(s)

 Stronghold has been audited for security vulnerabilities.
-This process is intended to be regular as soon as new security relevant features will be shipped with a new version.
+This process is meant to be continuously regulated as soon as new security relevant features are shipped with a new version.

 | Date       | Branch         | Commit #    | Document                                                                                                                 | By                                        |
 |:-----------|:---------------|:------------|:-------------------------------------------------------------------------------------------------------------------------|:------------------------------------------|